PatrickHechler/primitive-code/README.md

         * `X01` points the the a memory block, which should be used to store the name as a STRING
             * when `X01` is set to `-1` a new memory block will be allocated
         * on success `X01` will point to the name as STRING representation
-            * when the memory block is not large enugh, it will be resized
+            * when the memory block is not large enough, it will be resized
             * note that when `X01` does not point to the start of the memory block the start of the memory block can still be moved during the reallocation
         * on error `X01` will be set to `-1`
     * `28 : INT_ELEMENT_GET_FLAGS`: element get flags